-T [S] [<COUNT>]
+T [S] [{COUNT}]

 The T command will single-step through user program instructions beginning with the instruction at the current user PC register.
-The number of instructions to be executed are specified by COUNT, which defaults to one.
+The number of instructions to be executed are specified by count, which defaults to one.
 If "S" is specified, then all of the instructions in a subroutine are counted as one instruction for tracing purposes - the trace is turned off until return from the subroutine ("S" stands for "skip the subroutine").
 After every instruction traced, BUG/65 will display the contents of the user's registers.
 Some examples:

-- T / will execute one instruction and then display the register contents / - T 5 / will execute five instructions, displaying registers after each instruction / - TS 10 / will execute 16 instructions.
-If any of the instructions are JSR's, then the trace will be turned off after the JSR until the subroutine executes an RTS /
+- T /\ will execute one instruction and then /\ display the register contents - T 5 /\ will execute five instructions, displaying /\ registers after each instruction - TS 10 /\ will execute 16 instructions.
+If any of /\ the instructions are JSR's, then the - /\ trace will be turned off after the JSR - /\ until the subroutine executes an RTS

-The trace command can't be use to trace instruction execution through PROM resident code.
+The trace command can't be used to trace instructions through PROM resident code.
 Any attempt to do so, or to trace through non-existent memory, will result in a "BREAKPOINT ERROR".